nuhkoca/pickyup-assessment/README.md

 ### Features

-- [x] Users can search any image with query.
+- [x] Users can search any image with search bar.
-- [x] Users can add images to their favorite lists.
+- [x] Users can add images to their favorites list.
-- [x] Users can remove any image from their favorite list.
+- [x] Users can remove any image from their favorites list.
 - [x] Users can change search criteria by the Settings page.
 - [x] Users can view original size of any image by the WebView page.